These startups have seen investment from NEA, Andreessen Horowitz, and DARPA, among many others.

 Select Investors: Boston Angel Club, Hantan Capital, Wandai Capital

 Neurable is developing brain-computer interfaces that allow people to control software and devices using only their brain activity.
-The software makes use of machine learning methods in order to reduce the lag time between analysis of neural activity and output, potentially reducing it down to real-time.
+The software makes use of machine learning methods to reduce the lag time between analysis of neural activity and output, potentially reducing it down to real-time.
+Neurable’s current headset uses six dry electrodes and takes two minutes to calibrate, a notable improvement on its previous design which relied upon 32 wet electrodes to monitor brain activity and a calibration process of 30 minutes.
 While the company eventually intends to allow patients unable to communicate to have greater control over their environment, it is initially targeting the AR/VR gaming industry.

-Select Investors: Loup Ventures, NXT Ventures, PJC, BOSS Syndicate.
+Select Investors: Mithril Capital Management, Loup Ventures, NXT Ventures, BOSS Syndicate

 Neuralink, the secretive brain child of electric car, solar power, and space pioneer Elon Musk, is working on building brain implants to directly link human minds to computers.
 The company has hired a diverse team of engineers ranging from the young brain-machine interface expert Max Hodak to leading neurosurgeon and electrical engineering PhD Ben Rapoport.
 While information regarding their specific approach is limited, it is understood that the company’s goal is to make AI an extension of the human brain, essentially creating a symbiotic human-AI relationship.